georgephilippas-ber/finance-fastapi-sqlmodel/README.md

 # Invest-igator

-**Invest-igator** is a search engine designed for equity and Exchange-Traded Fund investments built with performance, extensibility, and portability in mind.
-It enables users to efficiently search and explore investment opportunities with customizable search capabilities with respect to economic, financial and accounting performance metrics.
+**Invest-igator** is a search engine designed for equity and - in the future - Exchange-Traded Fund investments built with performance, extensibility, and portability in mind.
+It enables value investors to efficiently search and explore investment opportunities with respect to a variety of economic, financial and accounting performance metrics.

 ---